akenza - a straight forward solution to complex IoT challenges

 Akenza is the IoT application enablement platform, allowing you to build great IoT products and services with value.
 It connects, controls, and manages IoT devices; all in one place.

-The main components of akenza are the Device Management, Connectivity Management, Data Processing, Connectors & Storage and the Rule Engine.
+The main components of akenza are Device- and Connectivity Management, Data Processing, Connectors & Storage, and the Rule Engine.